Licenses : Provides commands to add licenses at the top of the buffer

 replaced by the current year.

-And the <name of author> tag will be automatically replaced by the the
+The <name of copyright holder> tag will be automatically replaced by the

-content of the g:licenses_authors_name variable (if not empty), so that
+content of the g:licenses_copyright_holders_name variable (if not empty), so that

 Thus, you may want to add such a line to you .vimrc:

-let g:licenses_authors_name = 'Last Name, First Name <email@example.com>'
+let g:licenses_copyright_holders_name = 'Last Name, First Name <email@example.com>'

 If you do not want this plugin to create all these commands, you may